Our Collection

 Find out more about Antique Furniture Leg Styles.

-The tables are in good condition and have been lovingly restored and finished to its former glory using a traditional form of French polishing and waxing.
+The tables are in good condition and has been lovingly restored and finished to its former glory using a traditional form of French polishing and waxing.

-This pair of tables has been sold.
-Plese keep checking our website as we may add a similar pair.
+This pair of ebony side tables has been sold.
+Please keep checking our website as we may add a similar pair.

 Malabar Coast